 Arianna Rahimian - Care, Care & Spanish in Argentina

 Volunteer work is constantly brought up at my high school, as community service is a pre-requisite.
-After a few Google searches, Projects Abroad seemed like the best programme choice because of the Short-term Special programme.
+After a few Google searches, Projects Abroad seemed like the best programme choice because of the High School Special programme.
 Before I actually left for Argentina, a Projects Abroad staff member did an excellent job of answering any questions my mother had.

 Arriving in Argentina

 When I arrived in Córdoba, a Projects Abroad coordinator was there to meet me.
 We waited for another volunteer and then took a cab to my accommodation.
 My host family immediately made me feel welcomed with hugs and a kiss on the cheek.
 This was a tradition that I eventually got used to, as everyone you meet kisses you on the cheek.